lanceoribello/GameCenter/Phase2/GameCenter/app/TEAM.md

 Implemented the Model View Controller (MVC) design pattern in all lobby classes to allow for easier testing of the logic for each screen.
 Achieved 100% code coverage for all lobby controller classes and UserAccount.
-Configured the xml files for lobby activities for display.
+Configured the .xml files for lobby activities for display.

 ### Sliding Tiles

-Implemented Sliding Tiles BoardManager so it always initializes a solvable game, by starting with a solved board and making 1000 valid taps.
+Implemented Sliding Tiles BoardManager so it always initializes a solvable game, by starting with a solved board and making 1000 valid taps to shuffle the board.
 Implemented update high scores so it updates the user account list for the scoreboard.
-Implemented try catch in undo for invalid inputs.
+Implemented try catch in undo for invalid number of moves to undo inputs.

 ### Snake

 Implemented update high scores so it updates the user account list for the scoreboard.
-Developed the dialog box for selecting difficulty level (easy/hard).
+Developed the dialog box for selecting difficulty level (easy/hard) and game play for each level.
 Implemented drawing text for the Snake view, for score and game over.
+Achieved 100% code coverage for SnakeController tests.

 ### Blocks

-Achieved 100% code coverage for GridManager.
-Implemented logic for undo moves (moving the player and placing blocks) and undo display.
+Implemented undo functionality (undo moving the player and placing blocks) and undo display.
 Implemented update high scores so it updates the user account list for the scoreboard.
 Implemented loading, saving, and loading auto saved games.
+Achieved 100% code coverage for GridManager tests.

 ## Lance Oribello